-3. An individual who has engaged in commercial sexual activity is not criminally liable or subject to a delinquency proceeding under chapter 27-20.4 for prostitution if the individual was a minor at the time of the offense.
+- 3. An individual who has engaged in commercial sexual activity is not criminally liable or subject to a delinquency proceeding under chapter 27-20.4 for prostitution if the individual was a minor at the time of the offense. - 4.
+A minor who, under subsection 1 or 3, is not subject to criminal liability or a juvenile delinquency proceeding is presumed to be a child in need of services under chapter 50-25.1 [Child Abuse and Neglect].11

-However, N.D.
+Lastly, N.D.
 Cent.
-Code § 12.1-41-12(4) provides, "a minor who, under subsection 1 or 3, is not subject to criminal liability or a juvenile delinquency proceeding is presumed to be a child in need of services under chapter 50-25.1."8 Under N.D.
+Code § 12.1-41-17(3) (Eligibility for benefit or service) establishes a protocol requiring law enforcement to refer impacted children for care and services.
+Under N.D.
 Cent.
-Code § 50-25.1-02(7) (Definitions)-and similarly N.D.
-Cent.
-Code § 27-20.2-01(5) (Definitions)-"child in need of services" is defined as follows:
+Code § 12.1-41-17(3),